-As well as relieving the tension you feel in the body; Dutch Treat could keep your appetite at bay.
-Its ability to potentially reduce pain symptoms means you may feel compelled to start exercising once again.
+As well as relieving the tension you feel in the body, Dutch Treat could keep your appetite at bay.
+Its ability to potentially reduce pain symptoms mean you may feel compelled to start exercising once again.
 Also, this strain may aid you in the quest for restful sleep, and if you feel energized in the morning, you’re more likely to get active!

 3 – ACDC

-There is some research that suggests that CBD could also help with weight loss.
+Some research suggests that CBD could also help with weight loss.
 ACDC contains minimal THC but can have up to 24% CBD!
-It is a cross of Cannatonic and Ruderalis but seems to provide slightly sativa effects if anything.
+It is a cross of Cannatonic and Ruderalis but seems to provide slightly sativa effects, if anything.
 Resin Seeds bred it as a medicinal strain that doesn’t provide a high.

 Rather than feeling cerebral effects, you are more likely to enjoy the feeling of full-body relaxation.
-The combination of cannabinoids seems to provide an uplift in mood; you will feel ‘good’ without being able to explain the reason fully.
+The combination of cannabinoids seems to provide an uplift in mood.
+You will feel ‘good’ without fully understanding the reason.
 Users of ACDC sometimes report a feeling of mild euphoria, but there is little danger of being stoned.

 There is no doubt that recreational users will probably steer clear of ACDC due to its low THC content.
 However, it is still linked with a reduction in chronic pain and is also used to combat anxiety and stress.
-As well as feeling clear-minded, you are extremely unlikely to get a case of the munchies, and may actually feel less hungry than normal.
+As well as feeling clear-minded, you are extremely unlikely to get a case of the munchies.
+Indeed, you may feel less hungry than normal.

 4 – Green Crack